 Click "OK" and the LAN Area Connection is ready to use with LANforge ICE.

-For other Windows versions the procedure is similar, the key is to disable “Internet Protocol (TCP/IP)” on the LAN Area Connetion.
-Other services such as “QoS Packet Scheduler” should probably be disable although we have not noticed any impact to LANforge performance.
+For other Windows versions the procedure is similar, the key is to disable “Internet Protocol (TCP/IP)” on the LAN Area Connection.
+Other services such as “QoS Packet Scheduler” should probably be disabled although we have not noticed any impact to LANforge performance.

 LANforge ICE injects serialization delay for packets which might be the reason why the measured latency is higher than the configured latency.